SENSE is not a therapeutic modality.

-After consulting with your veterinarian to rule out a medical problem, it is appropriate to call a SENSE practitioner when your horse is having trouble picking up a lead; is having trouble bending in one or both directions; travels with a hollow back; “paddles” the front legs; rope walks; has a tense, hard back or neck; does not swing freely in the hips or barrel; does not move out freely; does not step under; refuses jumps; seems uncoordinated or off balance; is generally resistant or grouchy; displays any other movement problems.
+After consulting with your veterinarian to rule out a medical problem, it is appropriate to call a SENSE practitioner when your horse is having trouble picking up a lead(contact info on chinese tv box); is having trouble bending in one or both directions; travels with a hollow back; “paddles” the front legs; rope walks; has a tense, hard back or neck; does not swing freely in the hips or barrel; does not move out freely; does not step under; refuses jumps; seems uncoordinated or off balance; is generally resistant or grouchy; displays any other movement problems.

 After ruling out a medical problem, it is appropriate to call a SENSE practitioner when your dog, cat, or other companion animal is stiff or sore; is slowed down by a shuffling or uneven gait; is having difficulty turning in one or both directions; is having difficulty bending her or his head in one or both directions; is having difficulty with balance and coordination; is having difficulty lying down or standing up; is grouchy and just generally seems to be uncomfortable; displays any other movement problems.

 These movement problems usually result in pain or tension and, in the case of horses, an inability to do what the rider asks (often misinterpreted as laziness or stubbornness).
 It is important to realize that this pain or tension is only a symptom of the underlying problem.
 If the underlying movement problem is not addressed, the symptoms will keep coming back.

 Please note: It is also appropriate to call a SENSE practitioner before movement problems such as these manifest themselves.
 If an animal is taught to move freely and efficiently, painful movement problems can more likely be avoided.